HugoBlox/theme-academic-cv/content/authors/lucas-condeixa/_index.md

 Lucas works with optimization methods under uncertainty for systems analysis.

-His PhD research focuses on developing mathematical models for power systems Generation and Transmission Expansion (G&TEP) planning.
+His PhD research focuses on developing mathematical models for power systems Generation, Transmission, and Storage Expansion Planning (GTSEP).
 He is currently engaged with the implications of temporal reduction in G&TEP using different clustering algorithms.

 </div>